 P0430 – Catalyst System Efficiency Below Threshold (Bank 2)

 Code P0430 means that the downstream oxygen sensor from the catalytic converter on bank 2 detects the cat isn’t operating to efficiency standards, based on factory specifications.
 The P0430 trouble code is considered generic, meaning it occurs on vehicles of any type and model.

 The P0430 shows a problem with the emissions system.
-It is the exact replication of P0420 DTC, but that one refers to the oxygen sensors on bank 1 instead.
+It is exactly the same as P0420 DTC, with the only difference being that that one refers to the oxygen sensors on bank 1 instead.
 These codes illustrate two different sides of the engine.
 Engines with an inline configuration can contain just one bank.

-The P0430 code basically means the same thing as P0420 on the other bank, and therefore you can check out our guide about the P0420 code also, which is much more detailed.
+The P0430 code basically means the same thing as P0420 on the other bank, and therefore you can check out my guide about the P0420 code, which is much more detailed.

 RELATED: Bank 1 vs Bank 2 – Sensor 1 & 2